10 Cars You May Have Forgotten About

 1) Chevy SS (2014 to 2017)

-Starting off the list is the Chevy SS which was produced as a single generation in the US for just 4 model years.
-Based on the Australian-market Holden Commodore, the SS was the de facto replacement for the Pontiac G8 (2008-2009).
-Receiving its name from Chevy’s legendary SS (Super Sport) option package, it was the first model to simply be badged as “SS.”
+Kicking off the list is the Chevy SS, which was available in the US for only four model years.
+Based on the Australian-market Holden Commodore, the SS served as the de facto replacement for the Pontiac G8 (2008-2009).
+It derives its name from Chevy’s legendary SS (Super Sport) option package and is the only model to carry “SS” as a badge rather than as a trim level.

-Powered by the C6 Corvette’s 415-hp 6.2-liter V8, the SS produced sports car power in the body of a full-size 4-door sedan.
-Not only could the SS reach 60 mph in 5.1 seconds, but it came standard with modern safety features such as Forward Collision Warning, Lane Departure Warning, Rear Cross-Traffic Alert, and Blind Spot Warning.
+Powered by the 415-hp 6.2-liter V8 from the C6 Corvette, the SS provided the performance of a sports car wrapped in the body of a full-size 4-door sedan.
+Not only could it accelerate from 0 to 60 mph in just 5.1 seconds, but it also came with modern safety features such as Forward Collision Warning, Lane Departure Warning, Rear Cross-Traffic Alert, and Blind Spot Warning as standard equipment.

-Only available loaded in the US, the SS was priced in the mid-$40K range when new.
-Given its limited production run, uniqueness, and critical acclaim, the SS commands used list prices from $30K to 50K.
-If you’re looking for a fun, practical, fast car with modern safety features, the SS fills a special automotive niche.
+Only available loaded in the US, the SS was initially priced in the mid-$40K range.
+Due to its limited production, uniqueness, and critical acclaim, the SS commands used prices between $30K and $ 50K.
+If you’re seeking a fun, practical, and fast car with modern safety features, the SS occupies a special automotive niche.

 2) Dodge Dart (2013 to 2016)

 The Dodge Dart revitalized a historic nameplate and gave the then Fiat Chrysler Automobile (FCA) group its first competitive entry-level sedan in years.
-Sized slightly larger than the competition, the sharp-looking Dart boasted a much-improved interior over its Caliber hatchback predecessor.
-However, FCA responded to consumer preference towards crossovers and SUVs by discontinuing most of their sedans for the US market.
-This resulted in the Dart ending production after only 4 model years.
+Slightly larger than its competitors, the sharp-looking Dart boasted a significantly improved interior compared to its Caliber hatchback predecessor.
+However, FCA responded to consumer preferences for crossovers and SUVs by discontinuing most of its sedans in the US market.
+As a result, the Dart ended production after only four model years.

-Fun fact about the Dart: Despite ending production over 8 years ago, Dodge sold a “new” Dart in September.
-Oddly enough, Stellantis has sold a few Darts a year dating back to 2018.
-Taking this many years to move a Dart off the dealer lot more than validated Marchionne’s decision to cancel it.
+Fun fact about the Dart: Despite ending production over eight years ago, Dodge sold a “new” Dart in September.
+Oddly enough, Stellantis has sold a few Darts each year dating back to 2018.
+The lengthy time needed to move a Dart from the dealer lot further validated Marchionne’s decision to cancel it.

 3) Infiniti QX30 (2017 to 2019)

-Shifting gears to Japan, Infiniti discontinued several vehicles in recent years, including their QX30 crossover.
+Shifting gears to Japan, Infiniti has discontinued several vehicles in recent years, including the QX30 crossover.
 Nissan’s luxury division produced the striking QX30 for only three model years.
-Based on the Mercedes-GLA, the QX30 was a way for Infiniti to fast-track a new model to compete with the BMW X1 and Audi Q3.
-The UK-built QX30 was powered by a Mercedes-sourced 2.0 liter turbocharged 4-cylinder engine and featured Mercedes switchgear inside.
+Based on the Mercedes GLA, the QX30 was a way for Infiniti to fast-track a new model to compete with the BMW X1 and Audi Q3.
+The UK-built QX30 was powered by a Mercedes-sourced 2.0-liter turbocharged 4-cylinder engine and featured Mercedes switchgear inside.
 In Europe, Infiniti also sold the Q30 – essentially a slightly lower hatchback version of the same vehicle.
 Ultimately, the QX30’s discontinuation coincided with the brand’s departure from the European market.

 4) Lexus HS 250h (2010 to 2012)

-Lexus has had a lot of hits, with the RX it defined the luxury crossover segment and with the LS luxury sedan, it put the Germans on notice.
-Thanks to Toyota, Lexus also has a leg up on other automakers with its efficient hybrid systems.
-All signs should have pointed to its hybrid-only HS 250h sedan being a success.
-However, it only lasted 3 model years.
-Meanwhile, the similarly-priced, but more versatile hybrid-only CT 200h that Lexus introduced a year later had stronger sales and lasted 7 model years.
-The HS was initially popular in Japan, but never took off in the US.
-With lower fuel economy than the cheaper Prius, but without its hatchback practicality, the HS sold in small numbers.
+Lexus has had a lot of hits, with the RX, it defined the luxury crossover segment, and with the LS luxury sedan, it put the Germans on notice.
+Thanks to Toyota, Lexus has also had a leg up on other automakers with its efficient hybrid systems.
+All signs should have pointed to its hybrid-only HS 250h sedan being a success; however, it only lasted three model years.
+Meanwhile, the similarly priced yet more versatile hybrid-only CT 200h that Lexus introduced a year later achieved stronger sales and lasted seven model years.
+The HS was initially popular in Japan but never found success in the US market.
+With a lower fuel economy rating than the more affordable Prius, the HS sold in limited numbers.

 5) Toyota Yaris iA (2016 to 2020)

-Toyota’s subcompact Yaris iA won for having the most names in only 5 model years.
-Originally, the Scion iA (for 2016 only), then the Toyota Yaris iA (2017-2018), and finally just the Toyota Yaris (2019-2020), this sedan was based on the Mazda2.
-A logical partnership, it gave Toyota a competitive entry in the subcompact segment.
+Toyota’s subcompact Yaris iA earned the title for having the most names within just five model years.
+Initially called the Scion iA (for 2016 only), it then became the Toyota Yaris iA (2017-2018), and finally simplified to just the Toyota Yaris (2019-2020).
+This sedan was based on the Mazda2, a logical partnership that provided Toyota with a competitive entry in the subcompact segment.

-The Yaris iA followed the larger Mazda 3 by providing a more premium experience than its competitors.
-With the Yaris iA, Toyota offered buyers the opportunity to acquire a well-equipped new car in a segment historically known for punishing econoboxes.
-Despite being well-received by critics, the subcompact segment had been dying out and the Yaris iA eventually became another one of its casualties.
+The Yaris iA followed the larger Mazda 3 by offering a more premium experience than its competitors.
+With the Yaris iA, Toyota provided buyers the opportunity to acquire a well-equipped new car in a segment traditionally known for punishing econoboxes.
+Despite being well-received by critics, the subcompact segment was dying out, and the Yaris iA ultimately became another one of its casualties.

 6) Mazda 5 (2006 to 2015)

-Speaking of Mazda, the brand has carved out its niche – typically offering a more driver-focused experience and style than the competition.
-Mazda is known for delivering a fun factor that extends well beyond its iconic Miata roadster.
+Speaking of Mazda, the brand has carved its niche by typically offering a more driver-focused experience and style than its competitors.
+While known for delivering a fun factor that goes well beyond its iconic Miata roadster, Mazdas can also be practical; nowhere is this better demonstrated than in the Mazda 5.

-Produced from 2006-2010 for the first generation and from 2012 to 2015 for the second, Mazda sadly discontinued the 5 to focus on crossovers.
-It’s such a logically designed vehicle it is a shame this segment didn’t gain traction stateside.
+Produced from 2006 to 2010 for the first generation and from 2012 to 2015 for the second, Mazda sadly discontinued the 5 to focus on crossovers.
+It’s such a logically designed vehicle; it is a shame this segment didn’t gain traction stateside.

 7) Subaru B9 Tribeca (2006 to 2014)

 By the mid-2000s, the 3-row midsize crossover race started to heat up with the Honda Pilot and upscale Acura MDX.
-While the Outback and Forester grew larger with each subsequent generation, Subaru was left without an entrant in the fast-growing 3-row segment.
-So for 2006, the marque launched the B9 Tribeca.
-Its name was as unattractive as its design.
-Despite an expedited mid-cycle 2008 refresh and dropping the “B9” from the name, sales continued to drop off.
-Making matters worse, by 2008, Mazda launched the CX-9 and Toyota redesigned the Highlander.
+While the Outback and Forester grew larger with each generation, Subaru found itself without an entry in this rapidly growing segment.
+So, for 2006, the brand launched the B9 Tribeca.
+Its name was as unappealing as its design.
+Despite a rushed mid-cycle refresh in 2008 and dropping the “B9” from its name, sales continued to decline.
+To compound the issue, by 2008, Mazda debuted the CX-9, and Toyota unveiled a redesigned Highlander.

-The Tribeca was praised for its handling capabilities and powerful engine.
-However, its original first impression seemed to have alienated buyers too much and it eventually became the 7th worst-selling vehicle in 2013.
-Subaru discontinued it after 2014 before starting over again with the Ascent in 2019.
+The Tribeca received praise for its handling capabilities and powerful engine.
+However, its first impression seemed to alienate buyers significantly, ultimately making it the 7th worst-selling vehicle in 2013.
+Subaru discontinued it after 2014, before starting over again with the Ascent in 2019.

-Subaru sold 76,774 Tribecas in its entire model run (10 years) whereas they sold 81,958 Ascents in 2019 alone.
-Looks like the Subaru made the right call.
+Subaru sold 76,774 Tribecas in its entire model run (9 years), whereas they sold 81,958 Ascents in 2019 alone.
+It looks like Subaru made the right call.

 8) Mercedes-Benz B-Class Electric Drive (2014-2017)

 Long before their all-electric EQ lineup made its way to our shores, Mercedes sold the B-Class Electric Drive.
-With an upright van-like shape similar to the aforementioned Mazda 5, the B-Class accommodated 2-rows of passengers in its spacious greenhouse.
-Unlike anything else on the road, especially in the premium segment, the B-Class was further differentiated by its all-electric powertrain.
-It launched at about $40K, long before the Tesla Model 3 and other sub-$50K premium electric cars entered the market.
+With an upright van-like shape similar to the aforementioned Mazda 5, the B-Class accommodated two rows of passengers in its spacious greenhouse.
+Unlike anything else on the road, especially among premium vehicles, the B-Class was further distinguished by its all-electric powertrain.
+It launched at around $ 40,000, well ahead of the Tesla Model 3 and other sub-$50,000 premium electric cars that later entered the market.

-Although the B-Class had an EPA-rated electric range of 87 miles, it came with a Tesla-derived extended Range Plus mode that could charge to the full 36-kWh capacity, which extended the range to over 100 miles.
+Although the B-Class had an EPA-rated electric range of 87 miles, it featured a Tesla-derived Extended Range Plus mode that could fully charge the 36-kWh battery, extending the range to over 100 miles.

-A low range and looks that were not appreciated in crossover-dominated America eventually sealed the B-Class’s fate.
-It ended production in 2017 after just 3,651 models were sold.
+A low driving range and looks that were not appreciated in crossover-dominated America eventually sealed the B-Class’s fate.
+Production ended in 2017 after only 3,651 models were sold.

 9) Mercedes CLS – Final Generation (2019-2023)

-Upon its debut, the CLS-Class received a lot of attention for its “4-door coupe” shape.
-It became one of the most influential cars of the last few decades as it pivoted design towards a sleeker shape.
-The traditional 3-box sedan soon became less desirable, and the coupe-like silhouette was in vogue.
-With the BMW X6, this theme extended beyond cars and was adapted to crossovers in the so-called “SUV coupe”.
+Upon its debut, the CLS-Class garnered significant attention for its “4-door coupe” shape.
+It became one of the most influential cars of the last few decades, shifting design toward a sleeker profile.
+Soon, the traditional 3-box sedan became less desirable, and the coupe-like silhouette was in vogue.
+With the BMW X6, this trend extended beyond cars and was adapted to crossovers known as “SUV coupes.”

-All 3-generations of the CLS were based on the E-Class.
-Eventually, Mercedes added the CLA-Class as the 4-door coupe version of the A-Class sedan along with GLC and GLE Coupes.
-BMW continued following a similar trajectory with its X2 and X4 coupe SUVs.
+The CLS was the four-door coupe version of the E-Class sedan on which all three CLS generations were based.
+Eventually, Mercedes expanded on this concept by introducing the CLA-Class as the four-door coupe variant of the A-Class sedan, along with the GLC and GLE Coupes.
+BMW followed a similar trajectory with its 2-Series, 4-Series, 6-Series, and 8-Series Gran Coupes, as well as the X2, X4, and X6 coupe SUVs.

-As influential as the CLS was – both internally and externally to Mercedes-Benz, it was part of a premium segment that’s seen volatility in recent decades.
-While the CLS is unforgettable in many ways, the third generation – which was quite stunning – was its swan song.
+As influential as the CLS was, both internally and externally to Mercedes-Benz, it belonged to a premium segment that has experienced volatility in recent decades.
+While the CLS is unforgettable in many ways, the third generation, which was truly stunning, served as its swan song.

 10) Audi A3 Sportback e-tron (2016-2018)

-Audi’s e-tron all-electric sub-brand has slowly spread throughout the German marque’s lineup.
-Most are familiar with the Audi e-tron which is now the Q8 e-tron as Audi’s first all-electric SUV.
-However, the e-tron moniker was originally applied to a plug-in hybrid (PHEV) variant of Audi’s A3 5-door hatchback known as the A3 Sportback e-tron.
+Audi’s e-tron all-electric sub-brand has gradually expanded throughout the German marque’s lineup.
+Most are familiar with the Audi e-tron, now known as the Q8 e-tron, which was Audi’s first all-electric SUV.
+However, the e-tron moniker was originally applied to a plug-in hybrid (PHEV) variant of Audi’s A3 5-door hatchback, referred to as the A3 Sportback e-tron.

-Based on the second-generation A3 offered in the US, the Sportback e-tron mixed hatchback versatility with hybrid efficiency.
-The hatch launched to 60 mph in 6.5 seconds.
-Its 17 miles of electric-only range and hatchback body style combined to limit its appeal and it was phased out after only a few years on the market.
+Based on the second-generation A3 offered in the US, the Sportback e-tron blended hatchback versatility with hybrid efficiency.
+Although the hatch accelerated to 60 mph in 6.5 seconds, its 17-mile electric-only range limited its appeal, and it was phased out after only a few years on the market.
 Priced from about $40K to $48K, the A3 occupied a niche segment.